 Running a home can be expensive – especially in the winter months when you need to keep it warm.

 But what about the summer?
-If you live in a particularly warm climate, you may rely just as heavily on fans and air conditioning to keep your home bearably cool.
+If you live in a particularly warm climate, you may rely just as heavily on fans, air conditioning or breezy curtains to keep your home bearably cool.

 If you’re struggling to keep your head above the financial water (and maybe even looking at financial options, such as whether you should get same day loans with Uncle Buck or other lenders), we’ve got four quick tips that won’t solve all your money worries, but can help take some of the pressure off and save you money in the summer months.

 1) Dry your washing outside

 During the winter months, you often have to rely on the tumble drier to dry clothes.
 And it’s easy to get into the convenient habit of just chucking your wet clothes in after a wash.

 However, in the summer you can save money by drying your washing outside on the line.
 Yes, it may take a bit more time and effort hanging them out, but you’ll save money on your electricity bill as you reduce the cost of running the dryer.

 2) Open your windows in the cooler hours